Flagfolds: an approach to multi-dimensional varifolds: Weighted flags arising as the completion of a Riemannian structure

-In order to continuously glue those metrics together according to the stratification, we are going to defined a modified Riemannian metric that collapses consistently near the boundary $\overline{M(r \: ; K)} \setminus M(r \: ; K)$ of each cell.
-To this aim, we will adapt the coefficients $\Delta_{ij}$ of the metric in $\xO(n)$ with respect to the type of $(\mu, W)$: loosely speaking $(\mu, W)$ tend to the boundary of a cell $M(r \: ; K)$ means that the type of $\mu$ changes i.e. some of the $\mu_k$ tend to $0$ and we will observe that it is possible to let some $\Delta_{ij}$ tend to $0$ consistently.
+In order to continuously glue those metrics together according to the stratification, we are going to define a modified Riemannian metric that collapses consistently near the boundary $\overline{M(r \: ; K)} \setminus M(r \: ; K)$ of each cell.
+To this aim, we will adapt the coefficients $\Delta_{ij}$ of the metric in $\xO(n)$ with respect to the type of $(\mu, W)$.
+Loosely speaking $(\mu, W)$ tend to the boundary of a cell $M(r \: ; K)$ means that the type of $\mu$ changes and more precisely, some of the $\mu_k$ tend to $0$: we will observe that it is possible to let some $\Delta_{ij}$ tend to $0$ consistently.
 We investigate the cases $n = 2$ and then $n=3$ before coming to the general gluing, we keep the same notations as in \eqref{eq:productMetric} all along.